Skip to content

 • Parameter type specifies the type of the parameter.

-• Partitions divide a parameter into one or more groupings, based on the parameter type.
+• Partitions which divide a parameter into one or more groupings, based on the parameter type.

-Each parameter type is used to determine how ingested values should be normalized.
-See normalization, for a more detailed description of the normalization for each type.
+The parameter type is used to determine how to normalize and partition the ingested values.
+See normalization for a more detailed description of normalization for each type.

 Range

 The range parameter should be used when you have data that can easily be divided into intervals or ranges.
-Two decimal number fields From and To field are used to define the range of a partition.
+Two decimal number fields, From and To, are used to define the range of a partition.

 As an example consider how to model that an item is new.
 If you know how many days an item has been available then you could create the following partitions: